 “Each day I learn a little bit more…When I was growing up there was just a handful of folks.
 And then there was Mel Blanc, the guy who did the Bugs Bunny voices.
 He was the guy that was capable of doing all kinds of things.
 And I’m sure that every country has folks that do noises.
 I notice that…With this whole beatbox thing.
 You know, I’m impressed that kids can take something that they saw in a movie and turn it into a whole art form now… After a while, I started to enjoy the music side of it.
 Not just comedy, because when I was a kid, growing up, we saw all the comedies.
 We saw everything from Monty Python, the Young Ones, and then there was the Carol Burnett show here in America.
 You start to understand that there’s a whole improv side to it all.
 A physical side to it.
 That’s what I decided to do in my shows, because I love that stuff so much.”

 Get More JJ Walker & Michael Winslow

 Want more of JJ Walker & Michael Winslow?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.